optimizely/nuclear-js/README.md

 - Reactor.dispatch waits for every Store to receive the action before notifying subscribers, this ensures no renders can happen before all stores have handled the action.

 - Immutability allows more granular change observation.
 You no longer have to listen for change events at the store level.
-Comparing the any part of two different immutable maps is simply a `===` operation (constant time) and the map lookup itself is `O(log32)`.
+Comparing any part of two different immutable maps is simply a `===` operation (constant time) and the map lookup itself is `O(log32)`.

 ## Reactor API

 #### `Reactor#dispatch(messageType, messagePayload)`

-Dispatches a message to all registered Store.
-This process is done syncronously, all registered `Store` are passed this message and all computeds are re-evaluated (efficiently).
+Dispatches a message to all registered Stores.
+This process is done syncronously, all registered `Store`s are passed this message and all computeds are re-evaluated (efficiently).
 After a dispatch, a Reactor will emit the new state on the `reactor.changeEmitter`

 ex: `reactor.dispatch('addUser', { name: 'jordan' })`